Bill Drummond: 1987–1992: The Justified Ancients of Mu Mu, The Timelords and the KLF

-1993–1997: K Foundation, burning one million pounds, and other activities with Jimmy Cauty
+1993–1997: K Foundation and other activities

-Despite The KLF's retirement from the music business, Drummond's involvement with Jimmy Cauty was far from over.
+Despite the KLF's retirement from the music business, Drummond's involvement with Jimmy Cauty was far from over.
 In 1993, the pair regrouped as the K Foundation, ostensibly a foundation for the arts.
 They established the K Foundation art award for the "worst artist of the year".
 The award, worth £40,000, was presented to Rachel Whiteread on 23 November 1993 outside London's Tate Gallery.
 Ms Whiteread had just accepted the £20,000 1993 Turner Prize award for best British Contemporary artist inside the gallery.
 The K Foundation award attracted huge interest from the British broadsheet newspapers.

-Infamy followed when, on 23 August 1994, the K Foundation burnt what remained of The KLF's earnings, one million pounds, at a boathouse on the Scottish island of Jura.
+Infamy followed when, on 23 August 1994, the K Foundation burnt what remained of the KLF's earnings, one million pounds, at a boathouse on the Scottish island of Jura.
 A film of the event – Watch the K Foundation Burn a Million Quid – was taken on tour, with Drummond and Cauty discussing the incineration with members of the public after each screening.
 In 2004 Drummond admitted to the BBC that he now regretted burning the money.
 "It's a hard one to explain to your kids and it doesn't get any easier.
 I wish I could explain why I did it so people would understand."

 On 4 September 1995 the duo recorded "The Magnificent" for The Help Album.
 In 1997, Drummond and Cauty briefly re-emerged as 2K and K2 Plant Hire Ltd. with various plans to "Fuck the Millennium".
 K2 Plant Hire's published aim was to "build a massive pyramid containing one brick for every person born in the UK during the 20th century" Members of the public were urged to donate bricks, with 1.5 bricks per Briton being needed to complete the project.
-Drummond also contributed a short story titled "Let’s Grind, or How K2 Plant Hire Ltd Went to Work" to the book "Disco 2000".
+Drummond also contributed a short story titled "Let's Grind, or How K2 Plant Hire Ltd Went to Work" to the book "Disco 2000".